 Winter sports enthusiasts will have a hard time finding a more spectacularly romantic holiday or honeymoon-ready destination than Switzerland, a playground for skiing, snowboarding, and even horse-drawn sleigh rides through the powder.

 Although not quite as snowy, Zurich is a perfect place to start such a trip.
-Known as a global finance center, the northern city really feels more like a charming European town, with less than 400,000 people and impeccably clean streets and Old Town cobblestones on which to stroll and shop for overwhelming amounts of shops selling chocolate, lingerie, jewelry and flowers.
-(It’s almost like it’s Valentine’s Day every day.)
-In the coldest months, you’ll see fountains full of vibrant blooms, frozen on the surface after being tossed in at the end of business by florists.
+Known as a global finance center, the northern city really feels more like a charming European town, with less than 400,000 people.
+Stroll impeccably clean streets and Old Town cobblestones and visit the overwhelming amounts of shops selling chocolate, lingerie, jewelry, and flowers (It’s almost like it’s Valentine’s Day every day!).
+In the coldest months, you’ll see fountains full of vibrant blooms, frozen on the surface after being tossed in at the end of the business day by florists.